radiant-rstats/radiant/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed bugs and updated documentation (see NEWS.md for details).

+## Test environments

+* macOS, R 4.2.0
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed an important bug (see NEWS.md for details).
 It seems the previous issues getting the Vignette to build on Windows are due to an issue in Rmarkdown.
 I tested a work around proposed by Christophe Dervieux (see https://github.com/rstudio/rmarkdown/issues/2163) and it seems to work with the win-builder test environment.
 A new version of Rmarkdown that addresses the issue should also be submitted to CRAN in the near future.

 ## Test environments